Skip to content

 19_mwe_drp317_bentheimer_raw_porosity_perm

-Runs the same validation workflow for the Bentheimer sandstone case from DRP-317, including ROI diagnostics, extracted-network porosity, and directional permeability.
+Runs the same validation workflow for the Bentheimer sandstone case from DRP-317, including ROI diagnostics, extracted-network porosity, directional permeability, extraction-backend sensitivity, and a same-network conductance-model audit for the current PoreSpy/PREGO transport options.

 The corresponding narrative report is documented in Verification & Validation / Validation / DRP-317 Bentheimer Notebook Report.